 Workshops are academic sessions aimed at application based skill-building.
 Through the workshops, scholars will familiarise themselves with key policy analysis tools.
 Workshops will also serve to introduce scholars to theoretical tools, as well as essential soft skills required in the public policy field.

-Seven domains have been identified as issues that India will grapple with as it transforms itself into a more evolved society.
+Nine domains have been identified as issues that India will grapple with as it transforms itself into a more evolved society.
 During their time at ISPP, scholars will opt for 3 domains for further studies.
-Through a combination of lectures and assignments, these will serve to improve the scholars’ understanding of key policy issues in that domain.
+Through a combination of lectures and assignments, these will serve to improve the scholars' understanding of key policy issues in that domain.

 Engaging public policy stakeholders requires a sound understanding of the policy landscape, skills to conduct research, write scientifically, and the ability to repurpose scientific writing into communication formats that suit stakeholders.
 In other words, engaging policy stakeholders requires scholars to operate at the intersection of research and communications.

 The Writing and Communication Lab at ISPP offers apprentice-style training to develop scholars verbal, non-verbal and writing skills to effectively communicate in development, corporate, and academic settings.
 The Lab also works closely with the Careers team to support students' career development needs.